How to Manage a Grant

 Grant Management Process Flow

-Effective grant management starts with understanding the entire grant management process, which consists of three primary stages.
+Effective grant management starts with understanding the entire grant management lifecycle, which consists of three primary stages.
 Let’s look at the steps involved in each phase.

 1. Pre-Award Stage

-In the pre-award stage, grant seekers will complete an application for grant-makers to review.
+In the pre-award stage, grant seekers will complete an application for a grantmaker or grant manager to review.
 During this phase, organizations will collect internal information and identify opportunities that align with their goals for the funding they require.
 Once organizations submit their application, the review process allows grant-makers to determine whether applicants qualify.
 Remember, the review stage varies depending on the grant type.

 With an organized, clear action plan, you can handle this process more efficiently and prevent wasting valuable time.
-Here are the three things that occur during the pre-award stage.
+Here are the three things that occur during the pre-award phase.

 • Grant planning: The planning step consists of gathering details about your fundraising needs, team size, revenue, and many other factors about your facility or organization.
 Once you collect this information, you can seek grant opportunities that fill the gaps in your agency, such as a specific goal or new mission that requires funding.